MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-request-payment.md

 ## Payment Bot sample

-The <a href="https://github.com/Microsoft/BotBuilder-Samples/tree/master/Node/sample-payments" target="_blank">Payment Bot</a> sample provides a example of a bot that sends a payment request by using Node.js.
+The <a href="https://github.com/Microsoft/BotBuilder-Samples/tree/master/Node/sample-payments" target="_blank">Payment Bot</a> sample provides an example of a bot that sends a payment request by using Node.js.
 To see this sample bot in action, you can
-<a href="https://webchat.botframework.com/embed/paymentsample?s=d39Bk7JOMzQ.cwA.Rig.dumLki9bs3uqfWFMjXPn5PFnQVmT2VAVR1Zl1iPi07k" target="_blank">try it out in web chat</a> or
+<a href="https://webchat.botframework.com/embed/paymentsample?s=d39Bk7JOMzQ.cwA.Rig.dumLki9bs3uqfWFMjXPn5PFnQVmT2VAVR1Zl1iPi07k" target="_blank">try it out in web chat</a>,
 <a href="https://join.skype.com/bot/9fbc0f17-43eb-40fe-bf3b-af151e6ce45e" target="_blank">add it as a Skype
-contact</a>.
+contact</a>, or download the payment bot sample and run it locally using the Bot Framework Emulator.

 > [!NOTE]
 > To complete the end-to-end payment process using the **Payment Bot** sample in web chat or Skype,